tin-whistle/Harvester/README.md

 6. Choose **Create Application**.
 7. Use the **Client ID** and **Client Secret** values generated on this page with your OAuth library or custom implementation.

-### OAuthProvider

-In order for Harvester to make authorized requests to the Harvest API, it must have the proper OAuth credentials.
-These are provided by the [OAuthProvider protocol](Sources/Harvester/OAuthProvider.swift).
-This protocol provides essential functions needed to interact with your chosen OAuth library or custom implementation.
-It allows Harvester to check authorization status, authorize and deauthorize the app, and make generic authorized network requests.
-The example app contains an [implementation](Example/HarvesterExample/HarvesterExample/OAuth/OAuthSwiftOAuthProvider.swift) for the OAuthSwift library.
+#### Personal Access Token

+Personal access tokens can be generated on the [Harvest developers web page](https://id.getharvest.com/developers). (requires a Harvest account).
+1. Once logged in, chose [Create New Personal Access Token](https://id.getharvest.com/oauth2/access_tokens/new).
+2. Fill in the access token **Name**.
+3. Choose **Create Personal Access Token**.
+7. Use the **Your Token** value generated on this page to authorize all requests to the Harvest API.
+This will only work for requests to your own account.

 ### Configuration

 [HarvestAPI](Sources/Harvester/HarvestAPI.swift) is the main point of contact with the Harvester library.
 It is initialized with a [HarvestAPIConfiguration](Sources/Harvester/HarvestAPIConfiguration.swift) containing the following properties:
 1. **appName** - The name of your app.
 This is sent to Harvest as part of a user agent string.
 It is used to identify which app a request came from.
 2. **contactEmail** - The email address which Harvest should use to contact you with questions or comments.
 This is sent to Harvest as part of a user agent string.
-3. **oauthProvider** - Your OAuthProvider implementation (see OAuthProvider section above).
+3. **authorizationProvider** - Your AuthorizationProvider implementation (see Authentication section above).